 We love the clever idea behind Game of Phones, where you team up with your phone to beat the other players at the table.
 If you have screen-obsessed kids, this might be a fun one to try.
 It’s simply a deck of cards with instructions that might have you scrolling through your camera roll for the best selfie, searching the house for a scavenger hunt item to take a picture of, or using your texting ability to log a response first.
 If you’re playing with kids, you may need to pull a couple of the more mature cards out of the deck first.
 But other than that, our only complaint is that it’s a little expensive for just a deck of cards.
 But, hey, it’s really clever and we’re excited to see what else this indie gaming company comes up with.

 I am a little bit obsessed with Codenames, and I’m not the only one.
-It won best game of the year this year, and now they’ve released Codenames Pictures, which I cannot wait to try (Santa, are you listening?).
+It won best game of the year when it was introduced, and now they’ve released Codenames: Pictures, and I can’t wait to try it!
 Any number of people can play, as long as you divide into two teams with team captains.
 The captains draw a card that indicates which images from the grid each team is trying to guess.
 Then they give one-word clues to get their team to nab the right cards.
 But beware, there’s a card marked as the assassin, and if your team guesses that card, say, through bad clues, the game ends immediately and you lose.
 Oof.

-When Liz discovered the Not Parent Approved game, we were pretty geeked.
+When Liz discovered the Not Parent Approved game, we all instantly loved it.
 It’s the same concept as Apples to Apples — a “judge” plays a card with a question on it, and the rest of the players have to choose an answer card from their hand that best fits.
 But this time, the answers are all silly, irreverent, or downright off-color, a la Cards Against Humanity but, you know, PG(ish).
 Naturally, there are plenty of fart and poop jokes here, so your kids are guaranteed to laugh their heads off with this one.

 If the Dominion card game looks a little geeky, that’s because it is.
 But it’s also one of the most popular strategy card games for older tweens and teens, with dozens of expansions available.
 Each card in this deck gives you different abilities to earn points, and your goal is to create the most efficient hand of cards possible.
 Not all of the cards are used each time you play the game, which means you have endless opportunities to change it up and make it feel like a different game (always a sign of good value in a card game, if you ask me).
 If you’re a very type-A who’ll obsess over getting the perfect hand of cards, you’ll dominate this game.

 While Escape the Room: The Secret of Dr. Gravely’s Retreat isn’t a traditional card game, it’s one my family has really enjoyed playing lately.
-Escape the Room experiences have been a huge trend (which we recommended in our Holiday Gift Guide this year too), but they’re a little pricey for an average weekend night.
+Escape the Room experiences have been a huge trend, but can be a little pricey for an average weekend night with the family.
 The at-home versions from Think Fun have been surprisingly complex, with a variety of clues, codes, knot puzzles, and other tricks that have made it just-hard-enough to figure out the mystery.
 Everyone works together to solve the puzzle, which is a nice break from constant competition.
 For under $20, I’d definitely recommend trying this out together before investing in an expensive night out.
 If you love it, even more reason to go do the real deal.

 Thanks to IDW Games for sending us a sample of Diamonsters, and to Think Fun for sending a sample of Dr. Graveley’s Retreat.
 We ended up buying our own copies of your other games because these were just so great.